What is the Target Cost?

-ABC ltd is a big player in the food and beverages sector which sells food packets to the public at $100 per packet.
+ABC ltd is a big player in the food and beverage sector which sells food to the public at $100 per packet.
 The company is desiring to achieve a 20% profit on its sales.
 What will be the target cost of the product?

-In the above eg, since the company has received a subsidy of $200 this would be subtracted from the selling price to arrive at the new selling price ie $1000 – $200 = $ 800.
-The Company will keep the profit % the same as earlier ie 20% = $160.
-Hence the new target cost for the company would be $800-$160 = $ 640.
-However in order to earn the same revenue as before the company will have to sell more units in the current.
+In the above, e.g., since the company has received a subsidy of $200, this would be subtracted from the selling price to arrive at the new selling price, i.e., $1000 – $200 = $ 800.
+The Company will keep the profit % the same as earlier, i.e., 20% = $160.
+Hence the new target cost for the company would be $800-$160 = $ 640; however, to earn the same revenue as before, the company will have to sell more units in the current.

-- Process Improvements: It shows the ability and the intention of the management in order to improve the processes and inject product innovation as well.
+- Process Improvements: It shows the ability and the intention of the management to improve the processes and inject product innovation as well.

-- Customer Expectation: The product is created on the expectations of the customer which enables the management to align the cost in the most effective manner.
+- Customer Expectation: The product created is as per the expectations of the customer, which enables the management to align the cost in the most effective manner.

-- Economies of Scale: It helps companies to create economies of scale in the long run since due to improving the cost efficiency the financial performance is also increased.
+- Economies of Scale: It helps companies to create economies of scale in the long run since, as the cost efficiency improves the financial performance also increases.

 - Market Opportunities: It also helps creates new market opportunities in the market by lowering the cost as compared to its competitors.

-- Rely on Final Selling Price: The entire target costing is based upon the fixation of the selling price of the product.
-An error in estimating the selling price may result in the entire failure of the marketing strategy.
+- Rely on Final Selling Price: This entire costing base upon the fixation of the selling price of the product.
+An error in estimating the selling price may result in a failure as the whole of the marketing strategy.

 - Low Estimation of Selling Price: By fixing a lower selling price of the product, it will bring a burden on the total costing and also on the production department.

-- Inferior Technology: Sometimes it may happen that in order to reach the targeted cost, the management may compromise on the technology and inferior methods in order to keep the cost in control which may, in turn, go against the company.
+- Inferior Technology: Sometimes, it may happen that to reach the targeted cost, the management may compromise on the technology and inferior methods to keep the price in control, which may, in turn, go against the company.

-- Ascertaining Quantity: While ascertain the target cost the company management must keep in mind the quantity they need to sell in order to achieve the desired result at the end.
-If the company is unable to sell these many units, it will suffer massive losses which will push the cost upwards.
+- Ascertaining Quantity: While ascertaining the target cost, the company management must keep in mind the quantity they need to sell to achieve the desired result at the end.
+If the company is unable to sell these many units, it will suffer massive losses, which will push the cost upwards.

-Target costing is an effective tool used in management accounting in order to control the cost of the products and also the desired profits require to survive the business in the long run.
+Target costing is a useful tool used in management accounting to control the cost of the products, and also the desired profits require to survive the business in the long run.

-This has been a guide to what is target cost and its definition.
-Here we discuss the formula and three types of target costing along with the examples. advantages and disadvantages.
+This article has been a guide to what is target cost and its definition.
+Here we discuss the formula and three types of target costing along with the examples, advantages, and disadvantages.
 You can learn more from the following articles –